unpoly/unpoly/src/unpoly/pages/closing-overlays.md

 ### Dismissal reasons

 When an overlay is dimissed, the result value can indicate the reason for dismissal.
-For instance, closing an overlay by clicking on the `×` symbol will dismiss with the value ``
+For instance, closing an overlay by clicking on the `×` symbol will dismiss with the value `":button"`.

 See the table under [customizing dismiss controls](#customizing-dismiss-controls) for a list of default dismissal values.